maahma/Python-Data-Structures-and-Algorithms/README.md

 # Python DS&A
-Practice data structures and algorithms using Python.
+This is my plan to practice data structures and algorithms using Python

 <b>Note: I used the following resources to form my study plan:<b>
 - [Coding Interview Univeristy by John Washam](https://github.com/jwasham/coding-interview-university)